rvaiya/keyd/README.md

 esc = capslock
 ```

-Key names can be obtained by using the `keyd monitor` command.
-Note that while keyd is running, the output of this
-command will correspond to keyd's output.
-The original input events can be seen by first stopping keyd and then
-running the command.
-See the man page for more details.

 3. Run `sudo keyd reload` to reload the config set.

 4. See the man page (`man keyd`) for a more comprehensive description.